 The community-based anti-violence worker who serves as a co-chair may also be the ICAT coordinator.
 The co-chair duties include:

-- Chairing ICAT meetings.

-- Orienting new ICAT members.

-- Addressing the removal or resignation of any ICAT member.

-- Recruiting new ICAT members.

-- Acting as the point of contact for referrals, public comments and requests for information.
+- Chairing ICAT meetings. - Orienting new ICAT members. - Addressing the removal or resignation of any ICAT member. - Acting as the point of contact for referrals, public comments and requests for information.